 Forget bath salts.
 When I want to be whisked away from reality (as I do this afternoon!), nothing offers a speedier getaway than books--specifically, novels.
 I enjoy reading nonfiction, too, but when things like broken A/C, weeds/endless weeds, piles of paperwork, an overloaded to-do list (isn't it always?!), and sundry undone-and-impending tasks are pecking at my brain like angry bluejays, it's to fiction that I fly.

 Words, Take Me Away!

 Words have done that for me since I first discovered the joy of the alphabet at age four.
 There is simply no level of fatigue, despair, or frustration that can't be held at bay by a good tale.
-Most recently, I've fallen under the spell of old "Gunsmoke" radio shows.
+Most recently, I've fallen under the spell of old "Gunsmoke" shows.
 Good/evil, black/white, love your horse/punish the gunslinger...what a blissfully simple code of ethics!
-Makes me wonder in these turbulent times (and would we feel quite so turbulent if we stopped reading and listening to the media?) if we wouldn't all benefit from a daily dose of Fannie Flagg or Carl Hiaasen (now THERE's diversity for you!).
-I'm thinking we'd sleep better at night if a novelist had the last word instead of a newscaster.
+Makes me wonder in these turbulent times (and would we feel quite so turbulent if we stopped listening to the news?) if we wouldn't all benefit from a daily dose of Fannie Flagg or Carl Hiaasen (now THERE's diversity for you!).
+I'm thinking we'd sleep better at night if a novelist had the last word instead of a talking head.

 Just a thought.

-All I know is I can't WAIT to get home and see what happens next at the plant in Russell...
+All I know is I can't WAIT to get home and see what happens next at Pamela's plant in Russell...